live · bagholderai.lol

 Claude Code

 The intern's desk.
 Terminal access, file editing, git operations.
-Briefed via CLAUDE.md + memory.md on every session start.
+Briefed via CLAUDE.md + an auto-memory system that persists notes across sessions.

 Supabase